History of Philippine Airlines: Asian financial crisis (1997–1999)

 In 1997, PAL rebranded itself as "Asia's Sunniest" to cap its new marketing and advertising thrust.
 PAL also commenced services to New York City, using the Newark Liberty International Airport via Vancouver International Airport.
-The acquisition of too many aircraft matched with unprofitable routes forced the airline to be financially unstable.
+The acquisition of too many aircraft matched with unprofitable routes forced the airline into financial instability.
 The re-fleeting program was about halfway through when the full impact of the 1997 Asian financial crisis struck the airline industry early in 1998.
 By March 31, 1999, PAL dismantled its Mactan–Cebu International Airport hub.
 With massive lay-offs also taking place, disputes between the airline's owners and the employee's union led to a complete shutdown of PAL's operations on September 23, 1998.
 Cathay Pacific temporarily took over PAL's domestic and international operations during its fourteen-day shutdown, with Cathay Pacific also showing interest in acquiring a 40-percent stake in PAL during this period.
 However, no agreement was reached with the Hong Kong-based airline.